Purdue University: Semiconductor research

+Purdue conducts research and education in semiconductors and microelectronics, centered in part at the Birck Nanotechnology Center.
+In 2022, the university launched its Semiconductor Degrees Program, with coursework spanning chip design, manufacturing, materials, equipment, and advanced packaging.
+In 2023, IMEC and Purdue opened a joint research laboratory for semiconductor materials, systems, and sustainable manufacturing.

+In 2026, SK Hynix began construction of a $4 billion advanced packaging and research facility at the Purdue Research Park in West Lafayette.
+The facility is intended to package high-bandwidth memory for artificial intelligence systems and include an AI semiconductor research center, with mass production planned for 2029.

 Sustainability

 Purdue's Sustainability Council, composed of university administrators and professors, meets monthly to discuss environmental issues and sustainability initiatives at Purdue.
 The university's first LEED Certified building was an addition to the Mechanical Engineering Building, which was completed in Fall 2011.
 The school is also in the process of developing an arboretum on campus.
 In addition, a system has been set up to display live data detailing current energy production at the campus utility plant.
 The school holds an annual "Green Week" each fall, an effort to engage the Purdue community with issues relating to environmental sustainability.